aristanetworks/go-openssl-fips/README.md

 }
 ```

-### 2. Creating a Client with a Cacheable Context
+### 2. Creating a Client with a Cached Context

-This example demonstrates how to create an `http.Client` with a cacheable `ossl.Context`.
+This example demonstrates how to create an `http.Client` with a cached `ossl.Context`.
 This allows the `libssl.SSLCtx` to be reused across multiple roundtrips, improving performance.

 ```go
 import (